ARTICLE

 The most effective way to use these heuristics is through scenario-based evaluation:

 Create representative scenarios: Develop realistic scenarios that reflect your users' situations (e.g., "Maria is facing eviction next week and needs immediate legal help.
-She’s on a mobile phone, in a loud room on a break from her job as a bartender.")
+She’s on a mobile phone, in a loud room on a break from her job as a bartender."
+Or, in another context, “Jon is casually staying on top of interesting stories about climate change, on a small laptop while watching tv.
+He’ll sometimes sign a petition or send an online letter to his representative if it seems compelling.”)
 Try to define a set of scenarios that considers a cross section of different topic areas, mobile vs. desktop, and other things that affect the user’s experience.
-For one complex site, we used 20 scenarios to evaluate a reasonably representative selection of flows.
+For one complex site, we used about 20 scenarios to evaluate a reasonably representative selection of flows.

 Evaluate each pathway: Step through each scenario considering the seven heuristic categories.